3D Globe

 AR‑enabled mobile apps can be useful in many areas, including my favorite engineering education.
 For example – the textbook reader's experience can be enhanced by displaying a moving 3D model of combustion engine over its standard 2D illustration, making the principles of engine operation easier to grasp – and the learning process more attractive…

-Also this kind of my mobile applications will soon be available in the 3D Showroom section.
+Few rudimentary examples of my AR mobile applications are available in the 3D Showroom section.

 Machinery